Oh the joys of cheaper drinks in the early evening a.k.a. happy hour.

-Chef Kyle Nottingham — chef and partner at Commoner and Co. and sister-restaurant Prep & Pastry — highlights simplicity in the rustic cuisine on the menu.
+Chef Kyle Nottingham — chef and partner at Commoner and Co., Prep & Pastry, and August Rhodes Market — highlights simplicity in the rustic cuisine on the menu.
 He strikes the balance between style and substance using exceptional ingredients without being too pretentious.

 Select menu items are $2 off.
 Happy hour runs from 2 – 6 p.m. on Sunday, and 4 – 6 p.m.
 Monday through Saturday.